In addition to reflexology ...

 The appeal of saunas in general is that they cause sweating and an increased heart rate, similar to taking moderate exercise.
 Several hundred calories may be used during a session in a sauna.
 Water lost through sweating can be replaced by drinking water, without putting back the calories.
 Sweating may also promote detoxification of the body, as some toxins are carried away in the sweat.

-An infrared sauna, like the one at Autumndale Therapies, produces these results at 'normal' air temperatures and humidity, which makes it accessible to those who are unable to tolerate the heat of a conventional sauna.
+An infrared sauna, like the one at Autumndale Therapies, is capable of producing these results at lower air temperatures and humidity than a steam sauna.
+This makes it accessible to those who are unable to tolerate the heat and humidity of a traditional sauna.
 The infrared heat penetrates the body to a depth of several centimetres, warming it internally to create the therapeutic effect.

 Sweating releases some waste products and toxins from the body, which is thought to be beneficial.
 The pores of the skin open and impurities that are on or which are brought to the surface can be easily washed away, leaving the skin looking clear, clean and conditioned.
 The appearance of cellulite may also be improved.
 Extreme external heat and excessive sweating are not necessary - gentle internal warming just to the point of sweating are sufficient.